-200 storages (e.g., S3 Object Storage) and accessed from any location with public connectivity, enabling data proximate computations (Ramamurthy, 2018) for analysis of large datasets using remote resources (close to data) rather than downloading vast amounts of data locally and needing a local infrastructure in support.
+Large scale datasets related to forecast and observational oceanographic products can be stored in cloud-native storages (e.g., S3 Object Storage) and accessed from any location with public connectivity, enabling data proximate computations (Ramamurthy, 2018) for analysis of large datasets using remote resources (close to data) rather than downloading vast amounts of data locally and needing a local infrastructure in support.

-Vance et al. (2019) analyzeanalysed uses of the cloud for management and analysis of observational data and model results.
-They, described the workflows for running models and streaming observational data, based on the cloud patterns for e-

-205 ScienceAtmospherie and Ocean Research as identified by Butler and Merati (2016).
-Taking as reference Vance et al. (2019) for the cloud patterns and Alvarez-Fanjul et al. (2024) for the ocean architectural components, The different cloud patterns are reported in Table 5Table 4 shows a simplified pattern analysis (Geyer-Schulz and Hahsler, 2001) for -the ocean value chain components, motivating the added value of adopting cloud-based solutions to improve operational forecasting workflows.-
+180 Vance et al. (2019) analysed uses of the cloud for management and analysis of observational data and model results.
+They described the workflows for running models and streaming observational data, based on the cloud patterns for e-Science as identified by Butler and Merati (2016).
+Taking as reference Vance et al. (2019) for the cloud patterns and Alvarez-Fanjul et al. (2024) for the ocean architectural components, Table 5 shows a simplified pattern analysis (Geyer-Schulz and Hahsler, 2001) for the ocean value chain components, motivating the added value of adopting cloud-based solutions to improve operational forecasting workflows.